PennTURBO/getBpMappingsFromTermList/ChEBI_annotations.md

     - CHEBI:24433 group
     - CHEBI:33250 atom

-For DrOn, only consider terms that are the granular part of an active ingredient.
+For DrOn, let's only consider terms that are the granular part of an active ingredient.

 Both of those rules may be mostly irrelevant, if the label matrices are going to be merged with the BioPortal mappings, and if BioPortal only maps ingredients.
 (DrOn doesn't model roles? and ChEBI doesn't model products?)